superNWHG/doman/README.md

 # Welcome to the doman repository!

-Doman is a dotfiles manager that's not really usable because it misses some basic functionality.
+Doman is a dotfiles manager that's not really usable yet because it misses some basic functionality.
 I would not recommend to run it as you dotfile manager, although I won't stop you if you do so.

 <br>